oumi-ai/oumi/docs/index.rst

 If you're new to Oumi, we recommend starting with the following sections:

-1. :doc:`Introduction <links/usage>` - Learn about the core concepts and philosophy behind Oumi.
+1. :doc:`Introduction <get_started/quickstart>` - Learn about the core concepts and philosophy behind Oumi.
-2. :doc:`Installation <links/dev_setup>` - Get Oumi up and running on your system.
+2. :doc:`Installation <get_started/installation>` - Get Oumi up and running on your system.
 3. `A tour of our library <https://github.com/oumi-ai/oumi/blob/main/notebooks/Oumi%20-%20A%20Tour.ipynb>`_ - Take a comprehensive tour of Oumi's features.

 Tutorials
 ---------

-Explore our :doc:`tutorials` for in-depth guides on using Oumi for various tasks:
+Explore our :doc:`tutorials <examples/tutorials>` for in-depth guides on using Oumi for various tasks:

 - `Getting started with Finetuning <https://github.com/oumi-ai/oumi/blob/main/notebooks/Oumi%20-%20Finetuning%20Tutorial.ipynb>`_
 - `Using the Oumi job launcher <https://github.com/oumi-ai/oumi/blob/main/notebooks/Oumi%20-%20Deploying%20a%20Job.ipynb>`_